Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 }

-Conditional statements allow you to control the flow of your program based on certain conditions.
+Conditional statements allow to control the flow of the program based on certain conditions.
 In this case, the messages logged to the console depend on the comparison between the player's score and the passing score.

-You can modify the playerScore and passingScore variables to test different scenarios and observe the corresponding messages logged in the console based on the outcome of the conditional statements.
+The playerScore and passingScore variables can be modified to test different scenarios and observe the corresponding messages logged in the console based on the outcome of the conditional statements.